 Where do Litvaks live now?

-The majority of Litvaks immigrated to the US, but 15,000 did so once gold and diamonds were discovered in South Africa.
-Although they were frequently listed as “miners” upon admission, they were mostly traders in items needed by miners.
+The majority of Litvaks emigrated to the US, but ~15,000 decided to emigrate to South Africa once gold and diamonds were discovered there.
+Although they were frequently listed as “miners” when immigrating, they were mostly traders in items needed by miners.

 Up to 75,000 Lithuanian Jews now live in South Africa.
-South African Litvaks are migrating into the primarily Anglophone countries.
+Many South African Litvaks during the last couple of decades migrated to other Anglophone countries (the US, Australia, Canada and the UK).

 There were 576 South African-born Jews living in Australia according to the Australian census of 2001; during the next five years, that number had increased by 2% yearly and reached 637.
 After 2006 immigration to Australia from South Africa increased significantly and according to the 2016 Australian census 12,092 persons identified as South African Jews.

 Many Litvaks living abroad have a right to restore the citizenship of their ancestors.
-In accordance with the Lithuanian Citizenship Law, the descendants of Lithuanian citizens before June 15, 1940, and who left the country before March 11, 1990, can acquire second citizenship without renouncing the main citizenship in their country of residence.
-This opens up a number of prospects and benefits for the holder of an EU passport.
+In accordance with the Lithuanian Citizenship Law, the descendants of Lithuanian citizens before June 15, 1940, and who left the country before March 11, 1990, can restore Lithuanian citizenship without renouncing the main citizenship in their country of residence.
+This is an opportunity to obtain a Lithuanian (and hence the EU) passport.

-If your family history allows you to apply for the status of a Lithuanian citizen, send an application and our managers and lawyers will explain to you in detail the process of obtaining second European citizenship.
+If your ancestors come from Lithuania, then you might be eligible for Lithuanian citizenship.
+Contact us and our managers and lawyers will explain to you in detail the process of obtaining second European citizenship.